-Overall, it may not surprise you to learn that male rhinoplasty patients at my Chicago practice are looking for similar results to what women want.
-Everyone wants a nose that’s proportional to the rest of their facial features and blends in harmoniously.

-It’s not quite that simple, though.
+Overall, it may not surprise you to learn that men seeking rhinoplasty (nose job) at my Chicago practice are looking for results similar to what women want.
+Everyone wants a nose that’s proportional to the rest of their facial features and blends harmoniously; it’s not quite that simple, though.

 The “ideal” male nose has some very specific differences compared to the aesthetic ideal of a woman’s nose.
 It’s critical that plastic surgeons understand these differences and are able to skillfully adapt their surgical techniques to address the various needs of male and female patients.

 Here is a look at the features of the nose that need to be approached differently during rhinoplasty, depending on the patient’s gender:

-- The bridge – Noses with either a flat or slightly convex bridge (dorsal profile) are generally seen as more masculine.
+- The bridge: Noses with either a flat or slightly convex bridge (dorsal profile) are generally seen as more masculine.
 A narrower, slightly concave bridge is considered to look more feminine.
 One concern both men and women share is the appearance of a dorsal hump on the bridge, which is especially noticeable in profile views.
 Minimizing a hump while maintaining the feminine or masculine appearance of the bridge is an essential technique for plastic surgeons.

-- The tip – Men naturally have thicker nasal skin in this area, while a narrower, more defined tip generally looks more feminine.
+- The tip: Men naturally have thicker nasal skin in this area, while a narrower, more defined tip generally looks more feminine.
 The thicker skin can sometimes complicate rhinoplasty for male patients.

-- Overall size – Generally speaking, a more prominent nose is considered a stronger, more desirable male facial feature—so long as it’s still in proportion to the rest of the face.
+- Overall size: Generally speaking, a more prominent nose is considered a stronger, more desirable male facial feature—so long as it’s still in proportion to the rest of the face.
 Women tend to prefer more diminutive noses.

-With these characteristics in mind, take a look at these photos of 2 of my past patients, one male and one female.
+With the above characteristics in mind, take a look at these photos of 2 of my past patients, one male and one female.
 Both patients wanted to minimize slight humps on the bridge of their noses.
 The man’s bridge remains relatively broad, with a more prominent tip.
 The woman’s bridge is narrower, with a delicate, feminine tip.